dpjmullins/SQL-Queries/README.md

 Test SQL queries are run in Python using pandas data frames and the pandasql library.

+The SQL queries can be found in the script "sql_queries.py".
+Join, aggregation and complex nested queries are shown.

+Some SQL functions are described below.

 ## JOIN Queries

 Different Types of SQL JOINs